 Alternatively: The B220 is the tube-fed magazine version.
 One B220 model comes with a rifled barrel to more accurately shoot slugs.
 That’s a hell of a pig gun!

 Also consider: Tactical straight-pulls are very popular.
 Among heaps of options are the Dickinson T1000 Tactical with its six-shot tube mag; SHS Marine Hellcat with silver receiver; and Stoeger M3000 TAC with seven-shot tube mag.

 BERIKA BLACK OPS

 Banned or not?
-We’re still waiting to know the final outcome nationally, but the Berika Black Ops (plus the Desert Storm and Navy Seal models, which are tan and silver respectively) looks too much like a military firearm for some states to approve it.
+It depends upon where you live, but the Berika Black Ops (plus the Desert Storm and Navy Seal models, which are tan and silver respectively) looks too much like a military firearm for some states to approve it.
 The top of the Berika straight-pull line-up, they’re certainly purposeful in their appearance.

 Put the controversy aside and you have a fully featured shotgun with synthetic chassis-type stock, full-length picatinny rail, flip-up iron sights, two five-round box magazines, five different chokes, and a ferocious-looking muzzle brake on the end of the 20-inch barrel.
 The adjustable cheek piece is a nice touch.

 With all this, it’s not surprising this is one of the dearer straight-pull shotties out there.